Sudanese tribes sign peace deal after deadly clashes in Port Sudan

 Hemedti, who is also head of the powerful paramilitary Rapid Support Forces, asked both sides to surrender their illegal weapons “tonight” and vowed to work on solving the lack of water and electricity supplies in the state.

-After tribal representatives signed the deal, Hemedti apologized for his earlier tough language.
+After tribal representatives signed the deal, Hemedti apologised for his earlier tough language.

 “We are in a new era of real change,” he said.
-“We need to move our country toward citizenship and the rule of law and peaceful coexistence.”
+“We need to move our country towards citizenship and the rule of law and peaceful coexistence.”

-The sovereign council is the highest body in a transitional structure that includes a technocratic government named this week.
+The Sovereign Council is the highest body in a transitional structure that includes a technocratic government named this week.

 Reporting by Omar Fahmy and Mahmoud Mourad; Editing by Aidan Lewis and David Goodman